First it is necessary to understand why it is necessary to 'format' a score before you can print it.

 (Note that the packing factor only determines the maximum number of notes that are fitted onto a system.
 VBR naturally fills out every system (except very short ones) so that it fills the whole line - so changing the packing factor does not always change the formatted score.)

-Opening the 'Options' tab gives you access to a number of other useful and generally self-explanatory options.
+The dialog contains a number of other useful and generally self-explanatory options.

 Click 'OK' to create the new format.